astaugaard/heww/README.md

 tChanToProducer :: TChan a -> Producer a IO ()
 tQueueOuputToProducer :: (TQueue a -> IO ()) -> Producer a IO ()
 ```

+# Contributing
+Any contributions are welcome (even if it is just correcting my awful spelling).